-Plastic Surgery News and Technology with Dr. Kenneth Hughes
+Plastic Surgery News and Technology in Los Angeles with Dr. Kenneth Hughes

 Dr. Kenneth Hughes, Harvard-educated, Harvard-trained, board-certified plastic surgeon in Los Angeles, developed this plastic surgery education site to provide plastic surgery news and technology.
 Plastic surgery is ever advancing and Dr. Hughes has been at the forefront of pioneering new techniques and new technology in plastic surgery.
 Dr. Kenneth Benjamin Hughes also provides updates on plastic surgery procedures and the latest in technological advances in plastic surgery.
 This website will detail these advances and news items through a series of comprehensive and timely articles.
 Dr. Hughes will regularly update this page with relevant plastic surgery paradigm shifts.
 Dr. Kenneth Hughes was recently interviewed about shifts in plastic surgery on Marketwatch.